Fedora31/nhcustom2/README.md

 ## Examples

-Below are some example of the syntax used by the configuration file.
+Below are some example of what could be entered in the configuration file.

 ```
 #find hats that can be worn by mutiple classes but that are not all-class